yathAg/openroad_vsd_7nmContest/README.md

 ## Installing and setting up ORFS

 The best resource for setting up the toolchain can be found [here](https://openroad-flow-scripts.readthedocs.io/en/latest/user/BuildLocally.html).
-A shorter version of the steps i followed is documented below.
+A shorter version of the steps  is documented below.

 1) Install OpenRoad.